-The owner of Anticrime, a local newspaper for which the 27-year-old Urooj Iqbal used to work, Ali shot her in the head as she entered her home in Lahore, the provincial capital, on 24 November.
+The owner of Anticrime, a local newspaper for which the 27-year-old Arooj Iqbal used to work, Ali shot her in the head as she entered her home in Lahore, the provincial capital, on 24 November.
 She died on the spot.

 “He wanted her to drop the idea of launching her own local newspaper,” Iqbal’s brother, Yasir Iqbal, told RSF, adding that she had recently filed a complaint against Ali because he was threatening to kill her if she did not stop working as a reporter.
-Her own newspaper was to have been called Franchise.
+Her own newspaper was to have been called Choice.

 Although arrested for shooting Urooj Iqbal, Ali managed to get released on bail.
 Iqbal’s brother plans to contest that decision at a bail confirmation court hearing on 14 December.